 When to Seek Medical Care for a Dislocated Finger

 When you have a dislocated finger, you should see a doctor at once.
 Delaying a visit to your doctor for a finger dislocation can make final treatment more difficult and can lead to delayed healing or permanent disability.

 Seek medical attention immediately if there is any loss of sensation (numbness), if there are any open areas of skin, or if the finger is cold, pale, or bluish in color.

 Exams and Tests for a Dislocated Finger

 The doctor will first examine the finger you have injured.
-He or she may X-ray the finger to confirm the dislocation and look for any broken bones.
+He or she will X-ray the finger to confirm the dislocation and look for any broken bones.

 Finger Dislocation Treatment

 It is not recommended that you treat a finger dislocation at home.
 A visit to your doctor or the emergency department is usually necessary.

 - If you have a dislocated finger, the finger will swell.
 To prevent further injury to the finger, immediately remove any jewelry, such as rings.

 Apply an ice pack to your injured finger and elevate the hand above the level of your heart.